banner

 Vindicate me, O God, and plead my cause against an ungodly nation; rescue me from deceitful and wicked men.
 You are God my stronghold.
 Why have you rejected me?
 Why must I go about mourning, oppressed by the enemy?
 Send forth your light and your truth, let them guide me; let them bring me to your holy mountain, to the place where you dwell.
 Then will I go to the altar of God, to God, my joy and my delight.
 I will praise you with the harp, O God, my God.
 (Psalm 43:1-4, NIV)

-Quietly Behind the Scenes
+God Silently Works Behind the Scenes

 David’s sin regarding Bathsheba and Uriah causes further problems for him, even though he is away from Jerusalem.
-Absalom’s most trusted advisor, Ahithophel, counsels him to have sex with his father David’s concubines (secondary wives).
-David had left them at the palace to care for it.
+Absalom’s most trusted advisor, Ahithophel, counsels him to have sex with his father David’s concubines.
+David left them at the palace to care for it.
 His son does the dirty deed on top of the palace wall, during the day, and in the full sight of everyone.
-Absalom’s flagrant disdain for his father’s honor fulfills Nathan’s prophecy ( 2 Samuel 12:11-12, NIV).
+Absalom’s flagrant disdain for his father’s honor fulfills Nathan’s prophecy( 2 Samuel 12:11-12, NIV).

 David wonders, is there no end to God’s discipline?
 Did God forget me?
-No. We learn from today’s Bible reading (2 Samuel 16:16–17:23) that the LORD is protecting David from a devastating attack, working quietly behind the scenes.
+No. We learn from today’s Bible reading (2 Samuel 16:16–17:23) the LORD is protecting David from a devastating attack, working quietly behind the scenes.

-Ahithophel counsels Absalom to initiate an immediate attack on his father while he is weak.
-Hushai the Arkite, David’s former advisor, frustrates the counsel of Ahithophel by telling Absalom that an attack on David, a seasoned warrior, would be a disastrous mistake.
-Absalom follows the advice of Hushai instead of Ahithophel.
+Ahithophel, Absalom's most trusted advisor counsels Absalom to attack his father while he’s weak.
+Hushai the Arkite was David’s former counselor.
+He says attacking David would be a disastrous mistake—he's a seasoned warrior.
+Absalom agrees and follows the advice of Hushai instead of Ahithophel.

-It may seem unreasonable logic, but we can take encouragement from God’s silence unless we are guilty of sin.
 Although we may suffer mistreatment for our sins or the sins of others, God is merciful when we seek him.
-He quietly works on our behalf for his glory and our good, and this is a good silence.
-Let us keep trusting in God—he will deliver us when the time is right.
+He quietly works on our behalf for his glory and our good.
+This silence is beneficial.
+Let’s take David as our example and keep trusting in God—he will deliver us when the time is right.

 Focus Verse